 What does family mediation training involve?

-- conflict management strategies;
+- conflict management skills and strategies;

-- family dynamics with particular reference to those who are ending relationships;
+- family dynamics especially those ending relationships;

-In addition the course:
+In addition the course looks at:

-- provides an introduction to the popular practice models in family mediation
+- popular practice models in family mediation

-- opportunities to develop mediation practice
+- opportunities to develop a mediation practice

 What standard do you have to meet to qualify as a family mediator?